awgeo/awgeo.github.io/_posts/2020-05-25-datacamp-sql-courses.md

   - standard
 ---

-I've managed to exhausted DataCamp.com of all 25 courses on SQL programming, covering both SQL Server and PostgreSQL.
+I've managed to exhaust DataCamp.com of all 25 courses on SQL programming, covering both SQL Server and PostgreSQL.
 It has kept me busy for 9-weeks of coronavirus lockdown, while on furlough from work.
 Since each course takes about 4 hours, that's a good 100 hours of coding, plus their one short SQL "project" working with data from The World Bank.

 I also managed to get "100th percentile" in DataCamp's Signal Assessment on Data Analysis in PostgreSQL (after a few attempts...
 I couldn't let it sit at 96% or 98%).
 The skeptic in me wonders if I really did better than 100% of takers, or if there's some rounding involved!